tanbw/FramePack-eichi/README/README_userguide_en.md

 ### 3. Advanced Usage

+#### Loop Function Usage and Limitations

+The standard version of FramePack-eichi includes "Loop Mode", but it has the following limitations:

+##### Loop Function Limitations
+- **Technical Constraints**: Due to the characteristics of AI video generation models, creating perfectly seamless loops is technically challenging
+- **Micro-variations Between Frames**: Subtle differences in AI-generated frames may cause unnaturalness at loop joints
+- **Temporal Consistency Limitations**: The underlying Hunyuan Video model has limitations in temporal consistency

+##### Recommended Alternative Solution
+For high-quality and precise loops, we recommend using **[FramePackLooP](https://github.com/red-polo/FramePackLoop)**, which is specifically designed for loop generation.

+##### Future Improvement Plans
+We are researching improvements through tensor concatenation tools and investigating whether these technologies can be utilized for loop functionality in future releases.

 #### Bulk Section Information Addition

 - You can set multiple section information at once using a zip file